-Register 35: System Handler Priority 3 (SYSPRI3), offset 0xD20
+Register 35: System Handler Priority 3 (SYSPRI3), offset 0xD20 compatibility with future products, the value of a reserved bit should be be

 The SYSPRI3 register configures the priority level, 0 to 7 of the SysTick exception and PendSV handlers.
 This register is byte-accessible.